mrnocreativity/postcss-critical-split/README.md

 If you later decide to no longer support this workflow or switch to a different one (with different tools), the critical-comments are standard CSS and will not break your project.

-## Why split the files into 2 (or more) seperate files?
+## Why split the files into 2 (or more) separate files?
 Why not immediately move it into HTML?
 The idea here is that we want to generate our entire CSS file first and then split out what is considered 'critical'.
 Injecting it into an HTML file right away would be fairly dictative of your workflow.
 This allows for more flexible setups.